Sangwon County: Transportation

-Sangwon county has a single overhead bidirectional trolleybus system with a length of just over 4 kilometers running from Myongdang-rodongjagu to Sangwon Cement Complex, ending a few kilometers to the east in another residential zone.
+Sangwon county has a trolleybus system with a single track of bidirectional overhead wire and a length of just over 4 kilometers, running from Myongdang-rodongjagu to Sangwon Cement Complex, ending a few kilometers to the east in another residential zone.
 The depot is located on the eastern terminus and features a covered building.
 Apart from a period in 2017, the line appears to be in constant operation.

 Administrative divisions

 The county is divided into one town (ŭp), one worker's district (rodongjagu) and 20 'ri' (villages).